 She was the girl who would listen to the same song on repeat for hours because she didn't like change and found comfort in the fact that she knew what was coming next.
 One day her iPod died and she felt more lost than ever, even more than the time she wandered through her neighborhood in the dark for hours.
 It got to the point where she sat huddled on a street corner until light broke the horizon and some old man walking his dog startled her as he raced by.
 The only thing she remembers is his wry smile and slight flick of h

 Air of Trust A second day of faithful peace brings warm thoughts, and as they remind me of much more than what I know, I discover an air long lost in absence.
 Its cold, quiet, and all too soothing for it to go unnoticed.
 I breath it and so I trust it.
-Here it is now comforting my time and memory... holding me... reasuring me of a promise done long before my time.
+Here it is now comforting my time and memory... holding me... reassuring me of a promise done long before my time.
 It's breeze whispers all too silently for ears to hear what so calmly speaks.
 It whispers again... with a tone so pure within grace that it reaches the essence of my inborn nature... and so from the depths of my next breath, I began to feel my fall...
-I fell not to the ground, but into an invisible presence... below and all around me it swirled in harmony to a rhytmn deep in silence...
+I fell not to the ground, but into an invisible presence... below and all around me it swirled in harmony to a rhythm deep in silence...
 Air a medium so fine in thread which now weaved itself into me...
-Endlessly flowing seemingly silent and always at ease. this breeze of serene grace brought me to the edge of known space where the very silence
+Endlessly flowing, seemingly silent, and always at ease. this breeze of serene grace brought me to the edge of known space where the very silen

 Contemplation (I am chaos)

 Introspection is painful, and the pain piercing-

 discovering the piece of you that